appelic-purk/purk-web/README.md

 To deploy the site, make sure you have configured your `development.env` and `production.env` files.
 If you have configured these files and have ensured that your changes are not app-breaking, run `npm run deploy`

 After a few minutes, navigate to `https://appelic-purk.github.io/purk-web/` to see your changes.

+### Good Practice
+It's generally good practice to always run a `git pull` before your start some development so that you can get the latest changes.
+Everytime you pull, make sure you also run `npm install` to download any new dependencies that may have been added.

 ### Tools
 * Material UI for most UI features